ZiyadWrites/portfolio-site/docs/technical-writing-portfolio/user-guide-samples/connecting-whatsapp-to-omnichat.md

 Things you need to know:

 - Ensure your mobile number can receive SMS.
-- Activate the Pay As You Go SMS payment plan on your Dotdigital account.
+- Activate the Pay As You Go SMS payment plan on your Omnichat account.
 - You need a Facebook personal profile.

 ## Integrating WhatsApp Business with Omnichat CPaaS